Burke-Lauenroth-Lab/workflow_guidelines/README.md

 Here are some guidelines to assist in code development:

 * If your code is a feature, open up a new milestone on GitHub and sketch out a plan (i.e. new and discrete issues for each function you plan to update or create) for how you will implement new functionality.
-Ask for review from your supervisor.
+Ask for a review from your supervisor.
 * Walk through functions with similar functionality to get a sense for workflow.
 You can either use:
   - [RStudio's debugger](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).
 Ironically, sometimes the debugger can be buggy.
 Additionally, the debugger will not work when programs are not being run interactively / in parallel.
   - Work through functions at the top-level, by making the function and its inputs available in the global environment.
 To do this you can either write a `save()` statement temporarily into the function or opening a _.rds_ created when `debug.dump.objects = TRUE`.